ziyoung/better-wilcom-docs/wilcom-docs/Modifying/transform/Rotate_objects_by_reference_line_and_angle.md

 ## To rotate objects by reference line and angle...

-1Select the objects to rotate.
+1. Select the objects to rotate.

-2Decide which two points in the object or design will form the reference line.
+2. Decide which two points in the object or design will form the reference line.
 This should be a significant line – e.g. one which must be perfectly horizontal or vertical in the final design.

-3Select Edit > Transform > Transform by Reference Line Numerically.
+3. Select Edit > Transform > Transform by Reference Line Numerically.

 ![TransformRotate.png](assets/TransformRotate.png)

-4Select the Rotate to checkbox, and enter the rotation angle of the reference line.
+4. Select the Rotate to checkbox, and enter the rotation angle of the reference line.
 For example, to rotate the image so it aligns with the horizontal axis, enter a value of 0°.
 The Angle field accepts angles from 0 to ±180 degrees.

 ![transform00055.png](assets/transform00055.png)

-5Click OK.
+5. Click OK.

-6Click to mark the start and end points of the reference line.
+6. Click to mark the start and end points of the reference line.

 Press Ctrl to constrain the angle of the axis to 15° increments.
 Alternatively, press Enter twice to use a horizontal reference line by default.